 i3 Prism

-Funding for Mount Sinai’s diverse innovation ecosystem.
+Funding for Mount Sinai’s innovation ecosystem.

 About i3 Prism